 Buy big things: With buy big things, you are eligible to purchase up to $30,000 depending on your approval.
 Payments may be made for six, twelve, or twenty-four months or in monthly instalments up to sixty months.

 Is teeth whitening worth the costs?

 Answer: One of the most common questions that individuals ask as they try to settle for teeth whitening is worth the cost.
 It would be good to note that professional tooth whitening is worth every dollar you spend.
-Over-the-counter products will not give you consistent results that you can work within the long term.
+Over-the-counter products will not give you consistent results that you can work with within the long term.
 However, professional teeth whitening can ensure that you are sorted for the rest of your life, as long as you practice proper hygiene and invest in professional dental care.
-Buying an over-the-counter whitening product might look like a cost-saving right now but will have consequences in the future.
+Buying an over-the-counter whitening product might look cost-saving right now but will have consequences in the future.